Thursday, March 21, 2013

 Silence.

-I didn’t hear their giggling voices but I did hear their battery powered 4 wheelers being driven in the backyard.
+I didn't hear their giggling voices, but I did hear their battery-powered 4-wheelers being driven in the backyard.

-I walked out the rear door and saw them having a blast as they drove their cars all around the yard.
+I walked out the rear door and saw them having a blast as they drove their cars around the yard.
 They have loved those devices since the day they got them for Christmas.
 And for now, I was happy they loved them.
-Although the grass in my backyard would probably tell you that it wasn't to fond of those vehicles being driven on its once lush top.
+Although the grass in my backyard would tell you that it wasn't too fond of those vehicles being driven on its once lush top.

-I had to admire my boy's youth and sense of adventure but it was time to get on the boat and I knew they couldn’t wait!
+I had to admire my boy's youth and sense of adventure, but it was time to get on the boat, and I knew they couldn't wait!

-Haha- I laughed staring at them.
+Haha- I laughed, staring at them.

-Cute guys.
-But seriously, it’s time to get on that boat.
-I know you can’t wait”
+"Cute guys.
+But seriously, it's time to get on that boat.
+I know you can't wait."

-“Dudes, lets go.
-Really.”
+"Dudes, let's go.
+Really."

 "Gotcha!"